asimov-modules/asimov-apify-module/README.md

 [ASIMOV] module for data import powered by the [Apify] web automation platform.

+## ✨ Features

+- Imports structured data from Apify actors.
+- Collects the raw JSON data via the Apify API (requires an API token).
+- Constructs a semantic knowledge graph based on the [KNOW] ontology.
+- Supports plain JSON output as well as [RDF] output formats such as JSON-LD, Turtle, and N-Triples.

 ## 🛠️ Prerequisites

 - [Rust](https://rust-lang.org) 1.85+ (2024 edition)